sf219/sfweb/_posts/2021-01-29-enf-basics.md

 ---
 layout: post
-title: "SPL2020-I: ENF: the not so invisible time-stamp"
+title: "ENF: the not so invisible time-stamp"
-description: "SPL2020-I: ENF: the not so invisible time-stamp"
+description: "SPL2020-I"
 comments: true
 ---
 <head>